 From a practical perspective, in developing policy, procedure, initiatives and ways of working — there needs to be a focus on people over process with the flexibility to accommodate as many varying needs as possible, while still keeping an eye on the sustainability, regulatory and operational needs of the business.
 It’s a balancing act, but the key is to genuinely listen to people and place them first in the shared organisational mindset.

-I’ve seen many changes in the last 18 years – people (and groups of people) are amazingly complex creatures.
-Our very nature requires constant reassessment of our philosophy, and increasing focus on a holistic life-cycle of experiences to meet ever changing individual and group preferences.
+Our human nature requires constant reassessment of our philosophy, and increasing focus on a holistic life-cycle of experiences to meet ever changing individual and group preferences.
 Probably the biggest change is that corporations are starting to let go of the idea that culture is static, and they can control or change culture.

 Does that mean employee perks should be avoided altogether?